Gellions14 Bridge St

 Many, many licencees ago (20+ years?) real ale was available, but the rumors of real ale returning have now been proven correct because at the beginning of August 2014 first one, then two hand pumps appeared in the Bridge Bar.
 Hopefully the number will increase - well there is no harm in wishes!

-Although a tied house, one of the hand pumps normally will have Cromarty Happy Chappy, with the other one of a selection from the Punch stable.
+Although a tied house, the hand pumps normally will normally have offerings from Orkney.

 There is music every night starting at 9.30 Mon to Fri, but every Saturday and Sunday from 5.00 there is a Ceilidh with music from the resident Scottish folk band, "Schiehallion".